jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 | 1604141520000 | 2020-10-31 05:52 -05:00 | 41.676503, -86.835408 |
 | 1604143500000 | 2020-10-31 06:25 -05:00 | 41.601892, -87.148836 |

-For the elapsed delivery time, storing the UTC Time creates the proper
+For the elapsed delivery time, storing the UTC Time clearly shows the (and the

 | Pickup time format | Pickup Location | Delivery time format | Delivery Location|
 |--|--|--|--|